 “Well written, masterfully translated by Jessica Cohen, and rewards rereading.” —New York Journal of Books

 “Lush, imaginative, and seductive, Moshe Sakal’s The Diamond Setter offers a perfect combination of passion, suspense, insight, and beauty.
 Jessica Cohen’s brilliant translation only further enhances the reading experience, making it into a true literary treat.” —Ruby Namdar, author of The Ruined House

-“A fascinating glimpse into an early twentieth-century Middle East, where familial entanglements and intimacies of all kinds still flourished between Jews and Arabs.” —Judith Frank, Eliza J. Clark Folger Professor of English at Amherst College and author of All I Love and Know
+“A fascinating glimpse into an early twentieth-century Middle East, where familial entanglements and intimacies of all kinds still flourished between Jews and Arabs.” —Judith Frank, author of All I Love and Know

 “Moshe Sakal’s books make me miss a life I never lived.
 In The Diamond Setter, he surpasses himself [with] the blue diamond’s wonderful journey across continents and nations.
 A rare book by a rare writer.” —Ari Folman, Golden Globe winner and Oscar nominee for Waltz with Bashir

 “The blue diamond ‘Sabakh’ becomes the underlying common thread that interweaves fascinating and beautiful characters, bridging different generations and countries in this captivating novel from Moshe Sakal.
 The Diamond Setter is a mystery that unfolds brilliantly.
 I cannot recommend it enough.” —Hasan Namir, Lambda Literary Award–winning author of God in Pink